vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 ### Set permissions for cache and logs

-There are a [few options](http://symfony.com/doc/master/book/installation.html#configuration-and-setup) for this critical step of ensuring Symfony can write to `app/cache/` and `app/logs/` directories.
+There are a <a href="http://symfony.com/doc/master/book/installation.html#configuration-and-setup" target="_new">few options</a> for this critical step of ensuring Symfony can write to `app/cache/` and `app/logs/` directories.
 It varies depending on your system but for OSX I like this one-liner which uses ACL (more powerful than standard unix permissions).
 These commands allow your shell user and the APACHEUSER (your webserver process) to write to the cache and log directories:

 *please note: I added line breaks after each command for readability, but it's still a one liner*